serenity-is/docs/tutorials/movies/06-adding-movie-kind-field.md

 **Note:** Do not modify existing migrations, as they will not run again.

-1. Create a new migration file under *Migrations/DefaultDB/DefaultDB_20221114_1825_MovieKind.cs*:
+1. Create a new migration file in *Migrations/DefaultDB/DefaultDB_20221114_1825_MovieKind.cs*:

     ```csharp
     using FluentMigrator;